 5) Monitor programs and track results

 Organization’s must always have systems in place to track what is working and what is not.
-Once they have set the type of initiatives or behaviours they wish to enhance, they must strive to ensure performances are systematically tracked and improvements measured.
+Once they have set the type of initiatives or behaviours they wish to enhance, they must strive to ensure performances are systematically tracked a

 Key leading health and safety indicators such as number of near miss observations, number of behavioural observations, close out of incident actions or the completion of health and safety mandatory trainings should be set to monitor increase, decrease as well as quality of output.